Yodo1Games/Suit-Document/docs/en/unity/integration.md

 ## Initialize SDK

-It is recommended to call SDK initialization in the `Start` method
+It is recommended to call SDK initialization in the `Start` method.

 The recommended initialization method is as follows